yuta-vet/vet-hospital-medical-record-system/README.md

 3. The zip code search is accessing an external database.
 Patient information is not sent.
 4. Attachments can be dragged and dropped to attach multiple files.
 5. After entering the patient's information, click the Save button.
+6. The csv data created in the web version can be imported into the database by clicking the "Import web-created data" button.

 # Disclaimer
 1. Before using this file, please agree to the disclaimer and start using it.
 By downloading this file, you are deemed to have agreed to the disclaimer.